fbpx Scholarships & Fellowships | Harvard Kennedy School

 Program on Education Policy and Governance (PEPG) Master's Fellowship

-For students with a strong interest in educational entrepreneurship, reform, and policy in the MPP program or an equivalent master’s program at Harvard University
+For students with a strong interest in educational entrepreneurship, reform, and policy.
+See the PEPG website for information on applying for this award.

 The Committee on General Scholarships (CGS) administers special financial aid, scholarship, and fellowship programs that support full-time, in-residence Harvard University graduate and undergraduate students, including HKS students.
 CGS funding is very competitive—admitted applicants and current students from across Harvard are eligible.